Category Archives: Analytics

 I would like to see a situation where when I hand my data over to a company they sign a list of my terms and conditions rather than the endless, unread end user licence agreements (EULAs) I click away to when I sign up to a new free service.

-Tim Berniers-Lee inventor of the World Wide Web has recognised this and has developed an open source specification called Solid that enables people to take back control of their data and privacy.
+Tim Berners-Lee inventor of the World Wide Web has recognised this and has developed an open source specification called Solid that enables people to take back control of their data and privacy.
 It is only accessible to app developers at the moment but he has started a company called Inrupt to help organisations work with personal data in a way that benefits both parties with ultimate ownership of the data residing with the individual.

 Broadly speaking the idea is to create a massive decentralised database where people store their data in a standardised format wherever they want.
 In my Facebook example I would upload a picture to my timeline but it would be stored where I tell them to store it and I would give them a key to access it.
 If I stopped trusting them I would change the locks and give the keys to another platform.
 The NHS, BBC, Natwest Bank and the Flanders government are early adopters of this specification.
 It remains to be seen whether it will catch on.